isomerpages/govtech-corp/media/technews/_posts/2017-06-01-post-Tech talent for the people.md

 2017 was organized by the Smart Nation and Digital Government Office (SNDGO) and the Government Technology Agency of Singapore (GovTech).</p>
 <p>Head of Singapore's Civil Service, Mr Peter Ong, delivered the opening
 address at DGX 2017.
-He also announced the launch of the <a href="https://www.mci.gov.sg/cos2017/modules/articles/leveraging%20data%20for%20the%20digital%20economy/api%20exchange%20-%20apex%20-%20for%20data%20sharing%20in%20the%20public%20sector/a-centralised-data-sharing-platform-for-facilitate-data-driven-decision-making" rel="noopener noreferrer nofollow" target="_blank">API exchange (APEX)</a>, a centralised data sharing platform for government agencies developed by GovTech and the Ministry of Finance (MOF).</p>
+He also announced the launch of the API exchange (APEX), a centralised data sharing platform for government agencies developed by GovTech and the Ministry of Finance (MOF).</p>
 <p>Mr Ong said: "A network of data “pipes and gates”, APEX lets agencies
 share data through secure application programming interfaces or APIs, while centrally monitoring and managing the security of these exchanges."</p>
-<h3><strong>Buy, rent or grow</strong></h3>
+<h3>Buy, rent, or grow</h3>
 <p>Speakers on the first day of DGX shared their thoughts on getting the
 right talent to create and deliver digital government services.</p>
 <p>Drawing from his experience as the Chief Technology Officer of the United